 Once you’ve chosen your monthly tariff, you can select a maximum you’d be happy to go over your bill by.
 This can be as little as £2.50.
 Tesco Mobile will then make sure your bill is never higher than your tariff and safety buffer combined.

-If you’re already a Tesco Mobile pay monthly customer and you add more than one contract on your account, you can choose a free monthly perk for each contract.
+If you’re already a Tesco Mobile pay monthly customer and you add more than one contract to your account, you can choose a free monthly perk for each contract.

 Each contract-holder on the account can choose between extra data, additional minutes, Clubcard points and money off your bill, which is pretty handy, especially when you’ve got kids.